A native RDF database for the .NET platform.

 BrightstarDB runs on Windows, Linux, OSX, Windows Phone, Android and iOS, with a single consistent data file format across all platforms.
 The core libraries have a small footprint and install with zero configuration for embedded applications.

-Run BrightstarDB embedded inside your own application or connect to a BrightstarDB server using either the RESTful HTTP API or the strongly-type .NET client API.
+Run BrightstarDB embedded inside your own application or connect to a BrightstarDB server using either the RESTful HTTP API or the strongly-typed .NET client API.

 BrightstarDB provides an ORM for RDF.
 A custom LINQ provider maps queries against your application domain model into SPARQL queries.
 This provides full CRUD and query capability for strongly-typed .NET applications.

 BrightstarDB is developed in the open on GitHub.
 Our code is licensed under the permissive MIT license, allowing you to use BrightstarDB in commercial and non-commercial applications alike.
-Community support is available from our Codeplex discussion group.
+Community support is available from our GitHub issue tracker.
 Commercial support is also available from NetworkedPlanet.